flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/front/autobrake-gear.md

 ## Description

+The Airbus A320neo has three landing gears.
+Two main gears retracting inward and one nose gear retracting forward.

+Two Landing Gear Control and Interface Units (LGCIUs) manage the extension and retraction of the gear and the operation of the doors.
+They also supply information to the ECAM for display, and send signals indicating whether the aircraft is in flight or on the ground to other aircraft systems.

+The nose gear is also used for steering on the ground.

+The main wheels have carbon multidisc brakes, which can be actuated by either of two independent brake systems.
+The normal system uses green hydraulic pressure, whereas the alternate system uses the yellow hydraulic system backed up by the hydraulic accumulator.

+An anti-skid and autobrake system is also provided.

 ## Usage

 ### Landing Gear Indicator Panel

-This panel is connected to LGCIU1, which receives signals from proximity detectors.
+- UNLK:

-- UNLK : come on red if the gear is not locked in the selected position.
+    - Illuminate red if the gear is not locked in the selected position.
+- Green Triangle:
-- Green Triangle: come on green if the gear is locked down.
+    - Illuminate green if the gear is locked down.

-Note: The lights on the LDG GEAR indicator panel come on as Jong as the LGC/U1 is electrically supplied.

 ### L/G LEVER

 - UP:
-    - This position selects landing gear retraction.
-While the landing gear doors are opening, the normal brake system brakes the wheels of the main gear automatically.
-A brake band in the nose gear well brakes the nose gear wheels as the doors close.
+    - Selects landing gear retraction.
+    - The brake system brakes the wheels of the main gear and a brake band in the nose gear well brakes the nose gear wheels.
 - DOWN:
-    - This position selects landing gear extension.
-An interlock mechanism prevents anyone from accidentally retracting the gear while the aircraft is on the ground.
-It does so by locking the lever in DOWN position when the shock absorber on either main gear is compressed (aircraft on ground) or the nose wheel steering is not centered.
-The landing gear hydraulic system remains pressurized as long as the landing gear is extended (if green hydraulic pressure is available).
+    - Selects landing gear extension.
+    - The gear cannot be retracted while the aircraft is on the ground.

 ### RED ARROW

-This red arrow lights up if the landing gear is not locked down when the aircraft is in the landing configuration, and a red warning appears on ECAM.
+Lights up if the landing gear is not locked down when the aircraft is in the landing configuration, and a red warning appears on ECAM.

+!!! attention ""
+    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 ### A/SKID & N/W STRG sw

-The anti-skid system produces maximum braking efficiency by maintaining the wheels just short of an impending skid.
+The anti-skid system is the aircraft's equivalent to modern car's ABS system.
+It produces maximum braking efficiency by maintaining the wheels just short of an impending skid by releasing brake forces when on the verge of locking.
+ECAM displays the released brakes in this case.

-When a wheel is on the verge of locking, the system sends brake release orders to the normal and alternate servo valves - and to the ECAM, which displays the released brakes.

-The anti-skid deactivates when ground speed is less than 20 knots.
+The anti-skid is deactivated when ground speed is less than 20 knots.

 - ON:
-    - If green hydraulic pressure is available :
+    - Available green hydraulic system pressure
-        - Anti-skid is available.
-        - Nose wheel steering is available.
+        - then Anti-skid and Nose Wheel Steering is available.
-    - If green hydraulic pressure is lost:
+    - Lost green hydraulic pressure is lost
-        - Yellow hydraulic pressure takes over automatically to supply the brakes.
+        - then the Yellow hydraulic system pressure takes over automatically to supply the brakes:
-        - Anti-skid remains available.
-        - Nose wheel steering is lost.
+        - Anti-skid remains available, while Nose wheel steering is lost.
         - The triple indicator shows yellow system brake pressure.
 - OFF:
-    - Yellow hydraulic system supplies pressure to the brakes.
+    - Yellow hydraulic system supplies brake pressure.
-    - Anti-skid is deactivated.
-The pilot must refer to the triple indicator to limit brake pressure and avoid locking a wheel.
+    - Anti-skid is deactivated and pilot must limit brake pressure to avoid locking a wheel with the help of the triple indicator.
     - Nose wheel steering is lost.
-    - Differential braking remains available through the pedals.
+    - Differential braking still available through the pedals.
-    - The triple indicator displays yellow system brake pressure.
+    - The triple indicator shows yellow system brake pressure.

 ### AUTO/BRK panel

-The springloaded MAX, MED, and LO pushbutton switches arm the appropriate deceleration rate.
+The A320neo has an autobrake system which activates either in case of an aborted takeoff or after landing and maintains a selected deceleration rate.
+This improves comfort of passengers and reduces load from the flight crew.

+It has 4 settings: OFF, LO, MED and MAX.

-- MAX:
+- MAX (takeoff):
-    - MAX mode is normally selected for takeoff.
-If the pilot aborts the takeoff, maximum pressure goes to the brakes as soon as the system generates the ground spoiler deployment order.
+    - If the flight crew aborts the takeoff, maximum pressure goes to the brakes when the ground spoilers are being deployed.
-- MED or LO:
-    - MED or LO mode is normally selected for landing.
+- LO
+  - Usually Selected for landing on a normal-length, dry and uncontaminated runway.
-      - LO mode sends progressive pressure to the brakes 4 seconds after the ground spoilers deploy in order to decelerate the aircraft at 1.7 meters/second^2^ (5.6 feet/second^2^ ).
+  - Sends progressive pressure to the brakes 4 seconds after the ground spoilers deploy.
+Decelerates the aircraft at 1.7 meters/second^2^ (5.6 feet/second^2^ ).
+- MED
+    - Usually Selected for landing on a shorter, wet or contaminated runway.
-      - MED mode sends progressive pressure to the brakes 2 seconds after the ground spoilers deploy in order to decelerate the aircraft at 3 meters/second^2^ (9.8 feet/second^2^).
+    - Sends progressive pressure to the brakes 2 seconds after the ground spoilers deploy in order to decelerate the aircraft at 3 meters/second^2^ (9.8 feet/second^2^).
-- Lights :
+- Lights
-    - The blue ON light comes on to indicate positive arming.
+    - Blue ON light indicates positive arming.
-    - The green DEC EL light comes on when the actual deceleration is 80% of the selected rate.
+    - Green DECEL light indicates deceleration is 80% of the selected rate.
-    - Note: On slippery runway, the predetermined deceleration may not be reached due to antiskid operation.
-In this case DECEL light will not illuminate.
+    - Note: DECEL light will not illuminate if the predetermined deceleration is not reached due to antiskid operation on a contaminated (slippery) runway.
 This does not mean that autobrake is not working.
 - Off:
-        - The indicated brake mode is not active.
+    - Not active.

 ### BRK FAN pb sw

 - ON:
-    - The brake fans run if the lefthand main landing gear is down and locked.
+    - If the left-hand main landing gear is down and locked the fans run.
 - OFF:
-    - The brake fans stop.
+    - Brake fans are stopped.
 - HOT Lt:
-    - This amber light comes on when the brakes get too hot.
-(A caution appears on ECAM, also).
+    - When the brakes get too hot, this amber light comes on and ECAM shows a caution.

 ---